gitter-badger/snailui/Readme.txt

 SnailUI

 SnailUI is a pixel perfect UI, meaning everything is aligned perfectly.
 SnailUI skins almost everything, including the minimap, action bar, casting bars, etc. SnailUI is currently in a beta state, so there are probably plenty of bugs to be found.
-I would appreciate it if you reported them on the comments page for this addon.
+I would appreciate it if you reported them on the comments page on WoWInterface for this addon or through Twitter. :)

 This UI is also using Tuk's warlock bars addon as a temporary fix until oUF is updated.
 Should you need to contact me, I can be found via Twitter. (@1Snail)